-Join Lisa Bock for an in-depth discussion in this video Using virtual private networks, part of Foundations of IT Security: Core Concepts.
+Join Lisa Bock for an in-depth discussion in this video Using virtual private networks, part of IT Security Foundations: Core Concepts.

 - When the internet became public in 1992 corporate network boundaries became blurred.
 Remote workers and sales staff sought ways to communicate with the internal network but had to do so over an insecure public network.
 Thus the birth of the Virtual Private Network.
 Virtual private networks connect two or more devices and protect data while in transit over the internet much like a leased line from an ISP without the monthly cost.
 From a user's perspective the network resource are accessed in the same way they would be within the private network, but by using cryptographic tunneling protocols such as layer two tunneling protocol.